How to Make Hummingbird Nectar And Attract Hummingbirds to Your Yard

 We started out making it a little sweeter, but as they come around more often, we tapper off a little on the sugar.

-Again, we do NOT use coloring, it’s not needed and probably not good for them.
+Again, we do NOT use food coloring, it’s not needed and the use of red dye is probably not good for them.

-personally haven’t seen a difference, but in case you want to try both, here is my mother’s recipe:
+I personally haven’t seen a difference, but in case you want to try both, here is my mother’s recipe for homemade hummingbird nectar:

-- Mix 1 cup sugar to 4 cups water.
-(4 parts water to every 1 part sugar)
+- Mix 1 cup sugar to 4 cups fresh water.
+(4 parts water to every 1 part regular table sugar)

 - Bring to a boil while stirring and then remove from the heat.